 China Says: "The peaceful liberation of Tibet was a major event in modern Chinese history and an epoch-making turning point in the course of development in Tibet."
 President Hu Jintao (1a).

 Reality: China's 'peaceful liberation' of Tibet was a military invasion that began in 1949; on 7 October 1950 40,000 troops from the People's Liberation Army crossed the Drichu (Yangtse) river into central Tibet.
 Hopelessly outnumbered, the Tibetan army surrendered (1b); Tibet, an independent country since 1911 (1c) became an occupied state (1d).
 Chinese persecution steadily increased, as did Tibetan resistance; in March 1959 popular protests erupted in Lhasa.
 When the PLA began shelling the city the Dalai Lama was forced to escape Tibet.
 China stated 87,000 Tibetans were killed or arrested as a result of the Uprising (1e).
 In 1989 Martial Law was imposed and China still maintains a strong military presence, with estimates of between 150,000 - 500,000 PLA troops stationed on the Tibetan Plateau (1f), with a significant increase in the visible military presence during periods of unrest.
 Despite a major crackdown following the plateau-wide Uprisings of 2008, Tibetans continue to resist China's occupation.
-In 2009, 2011 and 2012, a series of self-immolations by Tibetan monks, nuns and laypeople and numerous large-scale protests (1g) show that China has failed to win Tibetan hearts and minds.
+Since 2009, a series of self-immolations by Tibetan monks, nuns and laypeople and numerous large-scale protests (1g) show that China has failed to win Tibetan hearts and minds.